-9.2.1 Gasoline
+11.2.1 Gasoline

-Use only high-quality brand-name gasoline with a minimum octane rating of 90 - leaded or unleaded
+Use only high-quality gasoline with an octane rating of at least 90 ROC - leaded or unleaded.

-Gasoline with an ethanol content of more than 10% can cause running problems in engines with a manually adjustable carburetor and should not be used in such engines.
+Gasoline with an alcohol component exceeding 10% can cause impaired engine performance in engines with manually adjustable carburetors and thus should not be used in these engines.

-Engines equipped with M-Tronic deliver full power when run on gasoline with an ethanol content of up to 25% (E25).
+Engines with M-Tronic deliver full engine performance using gasoline with an alcohol component of up to 27% (E27).

-9.2.2 Engine Oil
+11.2.2 Engine oil

-If you mix the fuel yourself, use only STIHL twostroke engine oil or another high-performance engine oil in accordance with JASO FB, JASO FC, JASO FD, ISO-L-EGB, ISO-L-EGC or ISO-L-EGD.
+If you mix the fuel yourself, use only STIHL twostroke engine oil or another high-performance engine oil classified as JASO FB, JASO FC, JASO FD, ISO-L-EGB, ISO-L-EGC or ISO-L-EGD.